 A bit of a bigger issue that you could have is related to your power supply, and your grounding might not work properly, or you might not have grounding at all.

-Finally, maybe the location that you have your microphone at isn’t the best for acoustics so you might need to work out a new recording place.
+Finally, maybe the location where you have your microphone isn’t the best for acoustics so you might need to work out a new recording place.

 How do you get rid of the static noise on a Blue Yeti?